Colusa Duck Days sees record attendance

 “People loved the new location and all the additional activities and things to do,” said Levings.

-According to Levings, the always popular duck calling competition remained the most popular event of the weekend.
+According to Levings, the always popular duck calling competition was the most popular event of the weekend.

-Stuart Mattos, of Gustine, took first place in the Butte Sink Regional competition on Saturday and will go on to compete in the World Championship in Stuttgart, Arkansas, in November.
-Gio Depolo, of Chico, claimed the second place spot; Brody Rowland, of Klamath Falls, Oregon, took third; Dail Audit, of Princeton, was fourth; Darrin Armstong, of Antioch, was fifth; Gar Hanson, of Atwater, was sixth; and Blake Bay, of Klamath Falls came in seventh.
+Stuart Mattos of Gustine took first place in the Butte Sink Regional competition on Saturday and will go on to compete in the World Championship in Stuttgart, Arkansas, in November.
+Gio Depolo of Chico claimed the second place spot, followed by Brody Rowland of Klamath Falls, Ore. in third, Dail Audit of Princeton in fourth, Darrin Armstong of Antioch in fifth, Gar Hanson of Atwater in six and Blake Bay of Klamath Falls, Ore., came in seventh.

-Daniel Ault, of Princeton, was the winner of the California State Championship title on Sunday.
+Daniel Ault of Princeon was the winner of the California State Championship title on Sunday.